-- a.
-Manufacturers' Certified Data: Photometric data certified by manufacturer's laboratory with a current accreditation under the National Voluntary Laboratory Accreditation Program for Energy Efficient Lighting Products. - b.
+- b.
 Testing Agency Certified Data: For indicated luminaires, photometric data certified by a qualified independent testing agency.
 Photometric data for remaining luminaires shall be certified by manufacturer. - B. Shop Drawings: For nonstandard or custom luminaires. - 1.
 Include plans, elevations, sections, and mounting and attachment details. - 2.
 Include details of luminaire assemblies.
 Indicate dimensions, weights, loads, required clearances, method of field assembly, components, and location and size of each field connection. - 3.
-Include diagrams for power, signal, and control wiring.

-C. LEED Submittals:

-- Product Data for Credit IEQ 4.2: For paints and coatings, documentation including printed statement of VOC content. - D. Product Schedule: For luminaires and lamps Use same designations indicated on Drawings.
+Include diagrams for power, signal, and control wiring. - C. LEED Submittals: - 1.
+Product Data for Credit IEQ 4.2: For paints and coatings, documentation including printed statement of VOC content. - D. Product Schedule: For luminaires and lamps Use same designations indicated on Drawings.

 - A. Coordination Drawings: Reflected ceiling plan(s) and other details, drawn to scale, on which the following items are shown and coordinated with each other, using input from installers of the items involved:

 - 1. Luminaires.

 - 2. Suspended ceiling components.

 - 3. Partitions and millwork that penetrate the ceiling or extend to within 12 inches (300 mm) of the plane of the luminaires.

 - 4. Structural members to which luminaires will be attached.

 - 5. Initial access modules for acoustical tile, including size and locations.

 - 6. Items penetrating finished ceiling, including the following:

-- Other luminaires.
+- a.
+Other luminaires.

 - b.
 Air outlets and inlets.

 - c.
 Speakers.

 - d.
 Sprinklers.

 - e.
 Access panels.

 - f.
 Ceiling-mounted projectors.

 - 7. Moldings.

 - B. Qualification Data: For testing laboratory providing photometric data for luminaires.

 - C. Product Certificates: For each type of luminaire.

-- D. Product Test Reports: For each luminaire, for tests performed by manufacturer and witnessed by a qualified testing agency. - E. Sample warranty.
+- D. Product Test Reports: For each luminaire, for tests performed by manufacturer and witnessed by a qualified testing agency.

+- E. Sample warranty.